jcweaver997/vgdextension/README.md

 ### Example
+Please check the examples/shooter2d example for a more in depth example<br>
 Note: This example should run, but not much testing has been done yet on other features<br>
 Compile with `v -shared -enable-globals -cc gcc .`
 ```v